October 03, 2023 7 min read

 Microfiber vs. Cotton Sheets Microfiber compared to cotton

-• Microfiber: Microfiber bed sheets are soft, lightweight, and durable.
+• Microfiber: What are microfiber sheets?
+These bed sheets are soft, lightweight, and durable.
 The flat, tightly woven fibers make them a standout choice if you’re looking for a set of sheets that will last.
 Not only that, but these sheets are also extremely low maintenance, which means cleaning them is a breeze.
 They’re also quite wrinkle resistant, while cotton and linen tend to get naturally wrinkled, even after you take them directly from the dryer.
 This gives microfiber sheets a nice, crisp look with little effort.
 This unique material is no thicker than a human hair per fiber, which makes it extremely thin, yet surprisingly durable when woven together to make bedding and other products.

 • Cotton: This material is made from natural fibers, so it’s an eco-friendly choice, especially if you choose organic cotton.
 Choose cotton bed sheets to experience a restful sleep thanks to their breathable, moisture-resistant properties that are also naturally hypoallergenic.
 Cotton sheets are also very low maintenance, so they’re easy to keep clean, just like microfiber.
 Sheets made of long staple cotton fibers such as Egyptian cotton are supremely soft, highly durable, and long-lasting.
 Quality cotton sheets will provide you with a comfortable night of sleep without worrying about overheating.